heidarsky/beginnerCourse/README.md

-Project incldes variables with I/O, Mandelbrot, Stock/file reading, Dictionary, and a bonus
+Project includes variables with I/O, Mandelbrot, Stock/file reading, Dictionary, and a bonus